 - Depth and quality of content

 Depth and quality of content have been measured in many different ways throughout the years, as Google hasn’t been able to actually understand and evaluate content as a human.
-This is, though, about to change.
+With the development og AI though, this is about to change.

 For now, your first priority task is to drop superficial posting and dig deep to deliver comprehensive quality content.
 Set it as your goal to cover all topics from all possible angles and add value when working with content curation.
 Adding value means that you should always provide site visitors with something they can’t get anywhere else, maybe a new piece of data or a new turn of events.

 When it comes to technical details, make sure your language is proper and your posts are longer than 2000 words.
 Especially length seems to be very beneficial to SEO scores.
 In addition, remember to structure your content, so that it is easy for Google to extract pieces of knowledge for their instant answer boxes.